-Its probable first performance was at a concert given by Leopold (the father of the composer) and Wolfgang Mozart at the residence of Albert Michael von Mayr, on 22 or 23 November 1771.
-This concert may also have seen the premiere of Mozart’s 12th Symphony in G major, K. 110/75b.
+Its probable first performance was at a concert given by Leopold and Wolfgang Mozart at the residence of Albert Michael von Mayr, on 22 or 23 November 1771.
+This concert may also have seen the premiere of Mozart’s 12th symphony.

 Sources